 • provide quality and timely delivery of assistance for the general socio-economic development of countries in special needs through telecommunications/ICTs, focusing on their specific needs for the development of broadband infrastructure, ICT applications and cybersecurity, policy and regulatory frameworks and human capacity building;

+carry out a comprehensive study on the ICT needs of LDCs, LLDCs, SIDS and develop a blue print (programme) on critical areas in consultation with these countries as soon as possible, thereby enabling sustainable outcomes of the assistance programme and facilitating other stakeholders in planning their assistance;

 • promote an inclusive universal access to telecommunications/ICTs, provide assistance in disaster prediction, preparedness, adaptation, monitoring and mitigation to LDCs, SIDS, and LLDCs based on their priority needs;

-• assist these categories of countries achieve internationally agreed goals, such as the agenda 2030 of the Sustainable Development Goals, the Sendai Framework for Disaster Risk Reduction, the Istanbul plan of action for LDCs, the Samoa Pathway for SIDS and the Vienna programme of action for LLDCs,
+• assist these categories of countries achieve internationally agreed goals, such as the agenda 2030 of the Sustainable Development Goals, the Sendai Framework for Disaster Risk Reduction, the Istanbul plan of action for LDCs, the Samoa Pathway for SIDS and the Vienna programme of action for LLDCs;

+engage with the Technology Bank to strengthen LDCs’ innovation and technology capabilities including facilitating the transfer of technologies in ICTs.

 Relevant regional initiatives

 The following regional initiatives will contribute to Outcome 4.1, consistent with WTDC Resolution 17 (Rev. Buenos Aires 2017)